Gill Sans: Usage

-First unveiled in a single uppercase weight in 1928, Gill Sans achieved national prominence almost immediately, when it was chosen the following year to become the standard typeface by the LNER railway company, soon appearing on every facet of the company's identity, from metal locomotive nameplates and hand-painted station signage to printed restaurant car menus, timetables and advertising posters.
+First unveiled in a single uppercase weight in 1928, Gill Sans achieved national prominence when it was chosen the following year to become the standard typeface of the LNER railway company, soon appearing on every facet of the company's identity, from metal locomotive nameplates and hand-painted station signage to printed restaurant car menus, timetables and advertising posters.

-The LNER promoted their rebranding by offering Gill (who was fascinated with railway engines) a footplate ride on the Flying Scotsman express service; he also painted for it a signboard in the style of Gill Sans, which survives in the collection of the St Bride Library.
+The LNER promoted their rebranding by offering Gill (who was fascinated with railway engines) a footplate ride on the Flying Scotsman express service; Gill also painted a signboard for it in the style of Gill Sans, which survives in the collection of the St Bride Library.

-In 1949 the Railway Executive decided on standard types of signs to be used at all stations.
+In 1949, the Railway Executive decided on standard types of signs to be used at all stations.
 Lettering was to use the Gill Sans typeface on a background of the regional colour.
 Gill Sans was also used in much of its printed output, very often in capitals-only settings for signage.
 Specially drawn variations were developed by the Railway Executive (part of the British Transport Commission) for signs in its manual for the use of signpainters painting large signs by hand.
-Other users included Penguin Books' iconic paperback jacket designs from 1935 and British official mapping agency Ordnance Survey.
-It was also used by London Transport for documents which could not be practically set in Johnston.
-Paul Shaw, a historian of printing, has described it as a key element of the 'Modernist classical' style from the 1930s to the 1950s, that promoted clean, spare design, often with all-capitals and centred setting of headings.
+Other users included Penguin Books' iconic paperback jacket designs from 1935, and British official mapping agency Ordnance Survey.
+It was also used by London Transport for documents that could not be practically set in Johnston.
+Printing historian Paul Shaw has described it as a key element of the "Modernist classical" style from the 1930s to the 1950s, which promoted clean, spare design, often with all-capitals and centred setting of headings.

-Gill Sans remains popular, although a trend away from it towards grotesque and neo-grotesque typefaces took place around the 1950s and 1960s under the influence of continental and American design.
-Typefaces that became popular around this time included original early "grotesque" sans-serifs, as well as new and more elegant designs in the same style such as Helvetica and Univers.
-Mosley has commented that in 1960 "orders unexpectedly revived" for the old Monotype Grotesque design: "[it] represents, even more evocatively than Univers, the fresh revolutionary breeze that began to blow through typography in the early sixties."
-He added in 2007 "its rather clumsy design seems to have been one of the chief attractions to iconoclastic designers tired of the ... prettiness of Gill Sans".
-As an example of this trend, Jock Kinneir and Margaret Calvert's corporate rebranding of BR as British Rail in 1965 introduced Helvetica and Univers for printed matter and the custom but very similar Rail Alphabet for signage, and abandoned the classical, all caps signage style with which Gill Sans is often associated.
+Gill Sans remains popular, although a trend away from it took place around the 1950s and 1960s towards grotesque and neo-grotesque typefaces, under the influence of continental and American design.
+Typefaces that became popular around this time included original early "grotesque" sans-serifs, as well as new and more elegant designs in the same style, such as Helvetica and Univers.
+Mosley has commented that "orders unexpectedly revived" for the old Monotype Grotesque design in 1960: "[it] represents, even more evocatively than Univers, the fresh revolutionary breeze that began to blow through typography in the early sixties."
+In 2007, he added that "its rather clumsy design seems to have been one of the chief attractions to iconoclastic designers tired of the ... prettiness of Gill Sans".
+As an example of this trend, Jock Kinneir and Margaret Calvert's 1965 corporate rebranding of BR as British Rail introduced Helvetica and Univers for printed matter, and the custom but very similar Rail Alphabet for signage, and abandoned the classical, all caps signage style with which Gill Sans is often associated.
 Kinneir and Calvert's road signage redesign used a similar approach.
-Linotype and its designer Hermann Zapf, who had begun development on a planned Gill Sans competitor in 1955, first considered redrawing some letters to make it more like these faces before abandoning the design project (now named "Magnus") around 1962–3.
+Linotype and its designer Hermann Zapf, who had begun development on a planned competitor to Gill Sans in 1955, first considered redrawing some letters to make it more like these faces before abandoning the design project (now named "Magnus") around 1962–63.